Black Works Studio Boondock Limited Edition

 What is Black Works Studio Boondock Limited Edition?

-It is a limited edition, Pennsylvania Broadleaf wrapped cigar handcrafted at Fabrica Oveja Negra in Esteli, Nicaragua, offered in three vitolas: Robusto (5.25 x 50), Corona Larga (6.25 x 46), and Lancero (7 x 42).
+Boondock is a limited edition, Pennsylvania Broadleaf wrapped cigar hand crafted at Fabrica Oveja Negra in Esteli, Nicaragua.
+The 2026 release marks the first full production since 2019 and is offered in three vitolas: Corona Larga (6.25 x 46), Robusto (5.25 x 50), and a brand new Lancero (7 x 42).

 How do the three vitolas differ?

-Its medium full to full body and rich, complex profile make it best suited for experienced smokers who enjoy bold, broadleaf driven cigars, though the blend’s balance and refined finish keep it from becoming overwhelming.
+Its full body, full strength, and intense pepper spice make it best suited for experienced smokers who enjoy bold, broadleaf driven cigars.
+The blend’s balance and refined finish keep it from becoming overwhelming, but it demands a palate comfortable with power and complexity.

 What others are saying